nudicoinchain/nudicoin/README.md

 |-|-|-|

 Introduction
-In a rapidly evolving digital landscape, Nudi (FSC) aims to revolutionize the world of open digital money.
+In a rapidly evolving digital landscape, Nudi (NUDI) aims to revolutionize the world of open digital money.
 This whitepaper introduces Nudi, a cryptocurrency designed to empower individuals, promote decentralized systems, and foster financial inclusivity.
 By combining smartnodes, passive earnings, and mineable capabilities through the innovative